hackupc/guides-page/_pages/guide/hacker.md

 Please submit your projects on our [Devpost](https://hackupc-2023.devpost.com) by Sunday 14 at 9:00 AM.
 Also remember to opt-in for any sponsor prizes that you are eligible for.
 You can submit early and still be able to edit your submission until 9:00AM!

 Our judging will be in expo style.
 You’ll have 3 minutes to demo your project to our judges and show what you've learned and built during the weekend.
-We encourage you to demo even if your project it's not finished, as our main criteria don’t include finishing it, and you will gain experience in demo your own project ideas.
+We encourage you to demo even if your project it's not finished, as our main criteria don’t include finishing it, and you will gain experience in demoing your own project ideas.

 If you have taken part in a sponsor challenge, you will have to do 2 expos: one in the Sponsor's judging room and one at a HackUPC judging room.
 At HackUPC's judging rooms, it is mandatory to do a code demo, powerpoint presentations and videos are not allowed and your evaluation will be severely undermined by doing a PowerPoint presentation.